Jimbo Fisher: Head coach at Texas A&M

 Prior to the 2021 season, the Texas A&M Board of Regents voted to extend Fisher's contract through the 2031 season.
 Beginning January 1, 2022, Fisher would be paid $9 million annually.
 If he was to be fired without cause before December 1, 2021, he would have been owed $95.6 million – the largest buyout clause in college football history.
 As was part of the original contract signed in 2018, if Jimbo chooses to leave Texas A&M for another coaching position, he will not owe any money to the school.

 Fisher's Aggies entered the 2021 season ranked No. 6 in the preseason standings, but after a 3–0 start and losing starting quarterback Haynes King to injury, they lost to then-ranked No. 16 Arkansas and unranked Mississippi State.
 Following two consecutive losses the Aggies defeated then-No. 1 ranked Alabama at home.
 With the win several records were broken.
 Fisher became the first former assistant coach of Nick Saban to defeat him, shattering Saban's then-perfect 24–0 record.
 The Aggies capitalized on the Alabama win with three consecutive SEC victories over unranked Missouri, South Carolina, and then-ranked No. 13 Auburn, but suffered losses to then-ranked No. 15 Ole Miss and unranked LSU.
 The team received an invite to the Gator Bowl, but opted out of the game allegedly due to COVID-19 issues.
 The 2021 team finished with an 8–4 record, ranked No. 25 in the final Coaches Poll and unranked in the final AP Poll.

 The Aggies would enter the 2022 with high expectations, ranked #6 in the country.
 They lost six of their first nine games, including a shocking upset loss to unranked Appalachian State in the Aggies' second game.
 The Aggies suffered through a six-game losing streak during the season.
 2022 marked the first time the Aggies had lost six consecutive games since the 1972 season.
 The team finished with a 5–7 mark, missing a bowl game, but ending the season on a positive note with an upset 38–23 victory over #5 LSU.

 Fisher was fired as head coach on November 12, 2023, after having a 6–4 record through 10 games.
 His contract was bought out for $77.5 million, the largest buyout in college football history.

+After Texas A&M

 Following his departure from Texas A&M and not finding a new team to coach, Fisher became an analyst for the ACC Network in 2025.

+Fisher was an unofficial consultant for Memphis head coach Charles Huff during 2026 spring practices.
+He helped Huff, who wanted advice from veteran coaches, with studying film on recruits and worked with the Tigers' offense.